ADK 46: The Santanoni Range

 Santanoni Peak (when I say SANTA you say NONI…)

 After we laughed off the strange encounter, we were soon wandering through a lush meadow, when we realized we had to turn back and find the trail again.
-After Ely navigated us back (this was only a few minutes) we were now encountering the real “mud” that everyone had been talking about.
+Once back on trail, we were now encountering the real “mud” that everyone had been talking about.
 And the steepness – it got reeeal steep.
 After falling into bogs, mud, and being careful with our footing on the slippery rocks and slides, we were finally getting above treeline.
 We took a few moments to look back and see what a gorgeous day it was shaping up to be.
 We were committed to remaining hydrated knowing the summer heat would get to us.

 After some photo snapping and a quick sandwich break, we hiked back to the junction, this time, continuing on leftwards for our descent to an intersection called “Times Square.”
 There is no sign here, but this is the unmarked area where the “trails” of the range intersect.
 After a careful but relatively steady pace off Santanoni, we found ourselves at Times Square, greeting a few other hikers passing through.
 After a pause and another quick break, it was time for me to go meet the infamous “Couch Bog.”